 - 1. Recognize members of the major angiosperm families by identifying their diagnostic features and economic importance. - 2.
-Provide lab based training in writing short species descriptions and illustration - 3.
-Understanding of plant morphology terminologies and identifying morphological peculiarities.
+Provide lab based training and writing short species description and illustrations. - 3.
+Students are able to understand plant morphology and identify plant up to species level